Blenheim Palace

 Klaus Freisinger

-Located in the pretty town of Woodstock, Blenheim Palace makes a great excursion from nearby Oxford (which by the way is a fantastic city with many outstanding museums and colleges).
+Austria - 24-Sep-13 -Located in the pretty town of Woodstock, Blenheim Palace makes a great excursion from nearby Oxford (which by the way is a fantastic city with many outstanding museums and colleges).
 What strikes a visitor immediately is its massive size, much bigger than many more famous palaces and probably only rivalled in size by Versailles.
 The interior is also quite impressive, but no so outstanding.
 They make a lot of their connection to Churchill (with an interesting exposition), but of course the major attraction is the 18th-century architecture and design.
 Even though I liked the palace more than I would have thought, I found the huge gardens even more impressive.
 They were designed by Capability Brown and include a large artificial lake (with a waterfall), a rose garden, and many other features.
 Seeing the palace and the garden takes at least half a day, especially on a nice summer day (which means huge crowds as well), but is certainly worth your time (even though the entrance fee is quite steep).
 There are good bus connections from Oxford.

 Frederik Dawson

-I was surprised with the strange layout of the palace that the main gate did not provide a grand view of the whole complex which was typical of palace design, and actually from the entrance I could not see the palace at all as it was hind behind a forest grove, a clever design.
-The direction was also confusing that I had to walk pass the souvenir shop from the side entrance so that I could enter the inner palace ground; however after the second ceremonial gate, the whole palace surprisingly appeared from the left in front of me.
-At first I was quite disappointed with the size of the palace as I heard that Blenheim was the biggest aristocrat house in England, so I expected the super larger than life building similar with royal residence; however after looking the place for a while I stared to appreciate its size and the beauty of design.
+I was surprised with the strange layout of the palace that the main gate did not provide a grand view of the whole complex, which was typical of palace design, and actually from the entrance I could not see the palace at all as it was hind behind a forest grove, a clever design.
+The direction was also confusing that I had to walk pass the souvenir shop from the side entrance so that I could enter the inner palace ground; however, after the second ceremonial gate, the whole palace surprisingly appeared from the left in front of me.
+At first, I was quite disappointed with the size of the palace as I heard that Blenheim was the biggest aristocrat house in England, so I expected the super larger than life building similar with royal residence; however, after looking the place for a while I stared to appreciate its size and the beauty of design.
 Apart from the nice interior, the most interesting part of the palace building and often overlooked, in my opinion, was the ceiling of the main entrance portico which was the painting of six curious eyes.

 The garden of the palace was also lovely, its water garden was one of the best, and I was very delighted that even in winter the garden and its fountains were still look nice and full functioned.
 The Water Terrace Café was also the lovely place for High Tea in the afternoon; the atmosphere and view were truly a good experience.
 The large landscape around the palace by Capability Brown was also great, the lake, cascade, beautiful grand bridge and large lawn were designed to enhance the look of the palace.
 Another highlight of the palace but I did not have time to try was the miniature train, so I only watched it from the distance.
-Palace's staffs were also very attentive and polite, sometime I felt they were butlers of the Duke and not just normal staffs!
+Palace's staffs were also very attentive and polite, sometimes I felt they were butlers of the duke and not just normal staffs!
 I spent a lovely almost four hours in the palace before returned to Oxford and London, a nice enjoyable day for a glimpse of elite world.

 Els Slots

-I visited Blenheim on a half-day trip from Oxford.
+The Netherlands - 30-Mar-10 -I visited Blenheim on a half-day trip from Oxford.
 Bus S3 gets you there in about half an hour.
 It was pouring when we left Oxford bus station – not a good thing as I had planned to have a walk around the park first.
 The palace itself does not open until 10.30 a.m., so I had about an hour beforehand.

 From the main entrance, it’s quite a walk to the palace and the surrounding park and gardens.
 This definitely is a landscape park, with artificial(?) hills and wide-open spaces.
 And lots of asphalt too.
 Superficially there are lots of similarities with a WHS that I visited about a year ago – Muskauer Park.
 Despite the rain I wasn’t the only one around.
 Local joggers use the hilly terrain as training grounds.
 After an hour my feet started to hurt and I was happy that I could go inside and out of the wet weather.